mungpeter/DFGmodX/README.md

                       # "2" will *only* generate actual models + volumes with successful setup
                       # "3" will *only* use generated models to calculate volumes
 ```
 For general purpose and simply automated setup/running of DFGModx, use **1_auto_DFGMod.py**.
-This is the wrapper script of the backbone script *1_run_single_DFGmodx.py* with all default settings for modeling kinase structures in different conformations.
+This is the wrapper script of the backbone script **1_run_single_DFGmodx.py** with all default settings for modeling kinase structures in different conformations.
 The entire modeling takes 2-3 steps:
 - **Step 0**: generate the initial setup files and folders for all kinases being modeled with default setting
-- **Step 2**: generate kinase models with default settings, results in the **/1_dfgmod** folder
+- **Step 2**: generate kinase models + volumne calculation with default settings, results in the **/1_dfgmod** folder
 nameing convention: \_TEMP.{0}.y1.fasta, where {0} = model output prefix.
-- *step 3*: an optional step to run homology model binding site volume calculation.
-Generally won't need to use this unless Step 2 failed.
+- *step 3*: an optional step to run **only** the homology model binding site volume calculation.
+Generally don't need to do this unless Step 2 failed.

-- _Special, Step 1_: This is used when the setup files (<kinase>.setup, *.pir, *.pdb) are all ready and only need to do the production run (-mod, -vol) on a different computer, i.e. from local WorkStation to HPC cluster.
+- _Special, Step 1_: This is used when the setup files (<kinase>.setup, *.pir, *.pdb) are all ready and only need to do the production run (-mod, -vol) on a different computer and the paths/directories are different, e.g. from local WorkStation to HPC cluster.
 This updates all the directory paths to match the new computer's directories according to the new "x_variables.py"
 ```> ./1_auto_DFGmodx.py kinome.fasta cido 10 5 5   1```